Code Kit v5.0 released for CC's new Agent Teams feature.

 claude

-Claude Code's context window is active working memory, not passive storage.
-As it fills up, Claude struggles to maintain awareness across your entire project.
+Claude Code's context window isn't passive storage.
+It's active working memory.
+As it fills up, Claude struggles to maintain awareness across your entire project, the same way you'd struggle to hold a 50-page document in your head while writing code.

 • Large-scale refactoring across multiple files